Keep work parent-child relationships during CSV import to Jira Cloud

 Verify status values map to your desired statuses in Jira

-For example, that the "To Do" status maps to the relevant status in your desired project
+For example, the "To Do" status maps to the relevant status in your desired project

 Select Begin import